Designing Local Distributed Mechanisms: Introduction

 Mechanism design typically assumes a single entity that runs the underlying algorithm and with which all participating agents must interact.
 In this work we study how this bottleneck can be removed: we want to design mechanisms that \emph{can be implemented as fast distributed algorithms}.
 Mechanism design for distributed systems has been studied previously (\emph{distributed algorithmic mechanism design (DAMD)})~\cite{feigenbaum07book}.
 To our knowledge, all previous work in this area has been on fundamentally global problems, such as routing and leader election.
 In contrast, we want to study fundamentally \emph{local} graph problems, where the goal is to solve locally constrained graph problems, such as scheduling conflicting transmissions or ensuring spatial coverage.
 We believe understanding such mechanisms will be an important building block in future automated systems: as examples, mechanisms have been proposed for resource allocation in IoT networks~\cite{Prabodini-IoT} and simple mechanisms are already used to change consumer behaviour in electric grids, trying to match electricity demand and generation~\cite{jordehi19optimisation}.

 We introduce the notion of \emph{local distributed mechanisms}.
 These are mechanisms for resource allocation in networks that can be implemented as fast distributed algorithms.
-As an example, consider the problem of computing an independent set of large weight in the mechanism design setting: each agent has a private parameter, its weight, that tells how much utility it gains from being part of the independent set.
+As an example, consider the problem of computing an independent set of large weight in the mechanism design setting: each agent has a private parameter, its weight, that gives its payoff for being part of the independent set.
 The goal is to, essentially, arrange a distributed auction to decide which agents should join the independent set.
 We study distributed algorithms in the standard LOCAL and CONGEST models~\cite{Peleg2000}.
-A distributed algorithm is \emph{local}, if its output for each node in the network only depends on the inputs around that node.
-In contrast, a problem is \emph{global}, if it requires $\Omega(n)$ time (allowing information to be gathered from the whole network).

-A distributed auction can be designed based on the result known as Myerson's lemma~\cite{myerson81optimal}.
-This result states that in \emph{single-parameter} settings such as the independent set problem, an incentive-compatible mechanism exists exactly when the allocation rule is monotone: increasing an agent's bid will never cause it to no longer be selected.
+Local distributed mechanisms can be designed based on the seminal result in mechanism design known as Myerson's lemma~\cite{myerson81optimal}.
+This result states that in \emph{single-parameter} settings such as the weighted independent set problem, an incentive-compatible mechanism exists exactly when the allocation rule is monotone: increasing an agent's bid will never cause it to no longer be selected.
 Crucially the result does not depend in any way on the algorithm that implements the allocation rule: we can use a monotone \emph{distributed} optimisation algorithm.
-Myerson's lemma also gives the formula for the payments.
-In the context of the independent set mechanism, these are the so-called \emph{critical prices}: each selected agent has to pay the smallest bid that would have gotten it selected.
-This is a generalisation of the second-price auction~\cite{vickrey61auction}: the algorithm essentially bids optimally for a first-price auction.
+Myerson's lemma also gives the formula for the payments, known as the \emph{critical price}.
+In the context of weighted independent set, each selected agent has to pay the smallest bid that results in it being selected.
+This is a generalisation of the second-price auction~\cite{vickrey61auction}: the mechanism simulates optimal bids in a first-price auction.

-Local distributed mechanisms are well-suited to dynamic settings, as the input changing in one part of the network only requires re-computation in the local neighbourhood of the change.
-The mechanism design setting typically requires a centralised authority to run the mechanism -- A local mechanism can be run in distributed manner without a single point of failure.
-Local mechanisms may also be of interest from the centralised perspective, as such mechanisms are by definition decomposable.
-This allows for a natural parallelisation to multiple entities responsible for running the mechanism.

-We emphasise that in this work, the assumption is that the communication network itself is not controlled by the strategic agents.
-Instead, we assume a trusted distributed network that will faithfully execute the distributed implementation of the mechanism based on the values reported by the agents.